Their realm was the heart of civilization — until the apocalypse came. Meet the great masters of Central Asia’s last golden age.

-Long before the Huns, or the Mongols, or the Aryans, a different people ruled the steppe.
+Long before the Huns, or the Mongols, or the Aryans, a different people ruled the Eurasian plains.
 Meet the inventors of thunderbolt-hurling sky gods.

 Imagine a time long before Asia’s vast interior was crossed by railroads or telephone lines.
 Thousands of years before anyone dreamed of the Silk Route; before there were friendly roads and caravansaries to welcome travelers from across the desert.
 Long before anyone had heard the names of China, or India, or Rome.